joker5914/ClassLogTracker/README.md

-# RaidRecon 📡
+# RaidRecon

-**RaidRecon** is your spy-themed WoW addon for TurtleWoW (1.12.1) that lets you eavesdrop on combat logs by class—so you can sniff out mistakes, interrupts, overheals and more in your party or raid.
+**RaidRecon** is your spy-themed WoW addon for TurtleWoW (1.12.1) that lets you eavesdrop on combat logs by class—so you can sniff out mistakes in your party or raid.

 ---